wrcarpenter/MMA-Betting-Model/README.md

-# MMA-Bout-Model
+# MMA Handicapping Model

 Tracking mixed martial arts competitions and betting activity to identify optimal trading strategies.
 Take a statistical and automated approach to placing wagers on weekly events in an effort to maximize returns and minimize human engagement with detailed analysis.

+## Objective

+Create a handicapping method that delivers supierior, and uncorrelated, returns to the market overtime (ex: SP 500, 10y Treasury, Nasdaq).

 ## Inspiration

 [Bill Benter](https://www.casino.org/blog/bill-benter/), a successful horse gambler active mostly in the 1990s in Hong Kong.

-## Objective

-Create a handicapping method that delivers supierior, and uncorrelated, returns to the market overtime (ex: SP 500, 10y Treasury, Nasdaq).

 ## Programming Languages